Americans look past fuel cost, bad weather to set July Fourth travel record

 U.S. fuel inventories are also better stocked than they have been in recent years, providing motorists a buffer from sudden price shocks in case the hurricane disrupts refining operations.

-U.S. gasoline stockpiles stood at around 234 million barrels in the week ended June 21, about 5% higher than the same time last year, government data showed.
-Diesel stocks were around 6% higher, while jet fuel stocks were about 7% higher than last year.
+U.S. gasoline stockpiles stood at around 231.7 million barrels in the week ended June 28, 5.6% higher than the same time last year, EIA data showed.
+Jet fuel stocks were 4.7% higher than last year.

 "Americans are optimistic and wanting to travel, there's no denying it," GasBuddy analyst Patrick De Haan said.